scities/marble/docs/reference/representation.md

 quantify the presence of a category in areal units.
 All other measures are then based on the measure of presence.
 Several indicators exist, and one needs to be aware of their meaning, their qualities and their shortcomings.
-Per se, if one's goal is to indentify areal units with high levels of segregation *everything else being equal*, one should use the representation defined below.
+Per se, if one's goal is to identify areal units with high levels of segregation *everything else being equal*, one should use the representation defined below.
 Other measures can have their use, but are biaised and thus cannot be used for an assessment of segregation.